gazeldx/db_admin/README.md

 ## Ruby Database Admin
-A Sequel and Sinatra project.
+A gem based on [Sinatra](https://github.com/sinatra/sinatra) and [Sequel](https://github.com/jeremyevans/sequel).

 You can use it to manage multiple databases at the same time.

-Here are some Demo pictures.
+Here are some demo pictures.

 ![Demo home](./lib/public/demo_home.png)